gbenga504/js-docusaurus/README.md

 ## Philosophy

-A proper documented application brings joy and increases the confidence of a team however code documentation still remains one of the toughest issues to tackle today.
+A proper documented application brings joy and increases the confidence of a team.
+However code documentation still remains one of the toughest issues to tackle today.

 - Most code bases are either not properly documented or not documented at all.
-- Engineers frequently complain of the stress it takes to maintain a good docs.
+- Engineers frequently complain of the stress involved in maintaining a good docs.
-- Code documentation for js apps have not been properly subdued to a certain psychology.

-This extension is an attempt to ease the pain of documenting apps via an opinionated approach.
+This extension is an attempt to ease the pain of documenting apps.
+It reminds you to document areas of your code that are relied on e.g documenting all exported functions.
+Basically, this means you don't need to document your entire codebase but only focus on documenting the most important areas.

 ## Installation